 Even though Mahyco’s dossier ran to eight volumes, it does not follow that the underlying data sets were substantial or adequate.
 The dossier covered a range of topics, though just two main types of possible risks were discussed.
 Firstly, it commented on possible risks to human health, either directly from consuming Bt Brinjal or indirectly from consuming animal products from livestock fed on crop residues from Bt Brinjal plants.
 Secondly, it commented on possible environmental risks to flora and fauna from cultivating this Bt Brinjal.
 A third set of possible risks, namely those arising as economic or social consequences of commercialising Mahyco’s Bt Brinjal were not addressed in the dossier, despite their importance to many of Mahyco’s potential customers and consumers.
 Wynne has recently summarised some of the most controversial aspects of debates about the putative socio-economic consequences of commercialising GM crop technologies.
 He explains that a key axis of contestation concerns arguments that GM technologies “…exacerbate[s] already-unsustainable high-input industrialised farming and concentrates ownership and control of key resources of the global food-chain in private corporations, while also shaping innovation in their interests… damages the social distribution of production, control, and access to food, especially for the most desperately needy.”
 (Wynne, 2012) In this context it is not possible comprehensively to review all of those categories of potential risks; instead the discussion will focus just on the first of those sets, namely food safety risks to consumers, on the understanding that the pattern that emerges is characteristic of debates about all three types of risks.

 One set of preparatory remarks may be helpful.
 Before the use of a new chemical can be authorised for use as for example a pharmaceutical, a pesticide or a food additive the set of tests that will be required routinely include a so-called chronic toxicity test.
 The test is ‘chronic’ in the sense of requiring repeated daily dosing with the test compound for all or most of the life time of a sample of laboratory animals.
 Mice in labs regularly live for ~18 months, while for rats average lifetimes are ~30 months.
 A standardised chronic rodent feeding study is considered sub-standard if fewer than 400 animals are used.
-The most commonly encountered protocols use 50 male and 50 female animals, at each of three dosing levels (low, medium and high), plus one counterpart control set, making a total of 400.
+The most commonly encountered chronic toxicity protocols use 50 male and 50 female animals, at each of three dosing levels (low, medium and high), plus one counterpart control set, making a total of 400.
 Not only should these be repeat-dose studies, protocols require that a broad set of anatomical, physiological, biochemical and histopathological parameters should be monitored.
 As the following section explains, Mahyco’s tests on Bt-Brinjal fell a very long way short of those conventional benchmarks.

 Assessing food safety